What Are Beauty Retailers Doing To Stop The Spread Of Coronavirus In Stores?

 If you're one of the many people choosing to operate from home during the viral outbreak, Sephora is currently waiving online shipping fees through the end of the month.
 "In an effort to promote the most inclusive beauty experience and accommodate clients who may wish to shop from home, Sephora will waive all standard shipping fees during the month of March," the brand told us.

-Sephora is far from the only retailer fielding questions in the time of coronavirus: Shoppers at Ulta Beauty, Bluemercury, and more are urging stores to ban the use of samples altogether to prevent the spread of COVID-19 and other germs.
+Sephora is far from the only retailer fielding questions in the time of coronavirus.
+In the U.S., shoppers at Ulta Beauty, Bluemercury, and more are urging stores to ban the use of samples altogether to prevent the spread of COVID-19 and other germs.
 (We've also reached out to those companies, and will update this story if we hear back.)
 In the United Kingdom, MAC Cosmetics and Dior Beauty have banned in-store makeovers and enforced a no-touch policy, The Independent reports.

 NEW: as of today, @MACcosmetics UK has enforced a strict #notouch policy.
 No artists are to demonstrate make-up on customers and all appointments have been cancelled in an attempt to stop the spread of #Coronavirus pic.twitter.com/SysvovioAd— Ellie Costello (@elscostells) March 10, 2020

-Note: Update: Sephora Americas CEO & President Jean-André Rougeot formally addressed shoppers in an email last night, with detailed updates on precautions being taken to limit the spread of COVID-19.